OneSignal/OneSignal-Unity-SDK/OneSignalExample/Assets/OneSignal/MIGRATION_GUIDE_v2_to_v3.md

 We also now include a prefab for codeless initialization!

 Located in the `com.onesignal.unity.core` package we've include a simple prefab which initializes OneSignal.
-You can easily find it using the Asset search bar to find `OneSignalController.prefab` and making sure to select **All** or **In Packages** for your search option.
-Drag the prefab into your very first scene, fill in the **App Id**, and you are immediately ready to go!
+You can easily find it using the Asset search bar to find `OneSignalController.prefab` and making sure to select All** or **In Packages** for your search option.
+Drag the prefab into your very first scene, fill in the **App Id, and you are immediately ready to go!

-### Debugging
+#### Debugging
-#### Set the log and alert levels
+Set the log and alert levels
 <table><td>2.x.x</td><td>3.x.x</td><tr>
 <td>